JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/Docs/jsopx.VueCore/Master/README.md

 ## Corequisites

 ﻿
-- Ensure the latest React Core `JSopX.ReactCore` project stays update to date, by [pulling the latest from its repository](#getting-started).
+- Ensure the latest Vue Core `JSopX.VueCore` project stays update to date, by [pulling the latest from its repository](#getting-started).

 [Back to Top](#table-of-contents)